The Mainstream Gaming Promise

 Disclaimer

-Unless otherwise indicated, the views expressed in this blog are solely those of the author(s) in their individual capacities and not the views of Delphi Citadel Partners, LLC or its affiliates (collectively, “Delphi Ventures”).
+Unless otherwise indicated, the views expressed in this blog are solely those of the author(s) in their individual capacities and not the views of DV Parent LLC or its affiliates (collectively, “Delphi Ventures”).
 All opinions expressed are further subject to change without notice and may differ from opinions expressed by others.